Skip to content

 Whatever people are going through, whatever challenges they face, Crisis Connections is there 24/7/365.

 In recent years, Crisis Connections has experienced rapid growth as the needs of our community have increased.
 Since 2021, we have expanded from approximately 75 employees to more than 280 and from 260 volunteers to more than 530.
-Our budget has doubled, and more importantly, we have increased our impact twofold by answering nearly 700,000 requests for help in 2023.
+Our budget has doubled, and more importantly, we have increased our impact twofold from 2021 with over 600,000 requests for help in 2023.

 Despite the uncertainty after the pandemic—and all we have been through over the last few years—Crisis Connections’ staff and volunteers have kept our programs ready to respond.